Aknilam/metrics-in-boa/README.md

 * Response For Class (RFC)
 * Weighted Methods Per Class (WMC)

-Details connected with metrics can be found in mentioned paper.
+Details connected with metrics can be found in the mentioned paper.